-Launched in 2002, HINARI Access to Research in Health programme is managed by the World Health Organization (WHO) in partnership with Yale University Library and over 160 publishers.
-5300 public institutions in over 100 eligible countries have already registered to HINARI, which provides access to over 11,400 journals (in 30 different languages), up to 18,500 e-books, and up to 70 other information resources.
+Launched in 2002, Hinari Access to Research in Health programme is managed by the World Health Organization (WHO) in partnership with Yale University Library and up to 150 publishers.
+Public institutions in over 115 eligible countries have already registered to Hinari, which provides access to up to 14,900 journals (in 30 different languages), up to 60,000 e-books, and up to 105 other information resources.
 The journals can be searched through a special version of PubMed (Medline), and other article indexes.

-Launched in 2003, AGORA (Access to Global Online Research in Agriculture) is managed by the Food and Agriculture Organization (FAO) in partnership with Cornell University and over 70 publishers.
-Over 2200 institutions have registered for access to AGORA which provides access to over 3400 journals, up to 2000 e-books, and up to 20 other information resources. covering agriculture, fisheries, food, nutrition, veterinary science and related biological, environmental and social sciences in public institutions across the world.
-The journal can be searched using a special subset of CAB Abstracts.
+Launched in 2003, AGORA (Access to Global Online Research in Agriculture) is managed by the Food and Agriculture Organization (FAO) in partnership with Cornell University and up to 65 publishers.
+AGORA provides access to up to 13,700 journals, up to 26,500 e-books, and up to 30 other information resources. covering agriculture, fisheries, food, nutrition, veterinary science and related biological, environmental and social sciences in public institutions across the world.

 “Thank you very much for accepting our registration to use the online AGORA journals.
 I believe that this is the bridge that will give our scientists the chance to update their research.”
 Institute of Marine Environment and Resources, Viet Nam